charlieschwabacher/subtree/README.md

 - `get(path = [])` - returns the value at path
 - `set(path, value, silent = false)` - replaces the value at path with a new value.  if the optional *silent* argument is included, the changes will not be stored in the undo history
 - `merge(data, silent = false)` - replaces the value at path with a new object created by deeply merging the current value and the provided argument
-- `bind(path, pre, silent = false)` - returns a setter function for the provided path.
+- `bind(path = [], pre = (v) -> v, silent = false)` - returns a setter function for the provided path.
 If the optional pre argument is included, it will be composed with the setter to preproccess values.
 - `batched(cb, silent = false)` - allows batched updates while running the onChange callback only one time.

 Path arguments are flexible - they can be omitted to reference the value the cursor references directly,